haugene/docker-transmission-openvpn/README.md

 Please provide logs, docker version and other information that can simplify reproducing the issue.
 Using the latest stable verison of Docker is always recommended.
 Support for older version is on a best-effort basis.

+## Adding new providers
+If your VPN provider is not in the list of supported providers you could always create an issue on GitHub and see if someone could add it for you.
+But if you're feeling up for doing it yourself, here's a couple of pointers.

+You clone this repository and create a new folder under "openvpn" where you put the .ovpn files your provider gives you.
+Depending on the structure of these files you need to make some adjustments.
+For example if they come with a ca.crt file that is referenced in the config you need to update this reference to the path it will have inside the container (which is /etc/openvpn/...).
+You also have to set where to look for your username/password and what to do when a connection is created (namely starting Transmission).
+In [this commit](https://github.com/haugene/docker-transmission-openvpn/commit/f10b134c2ebc76dfa97ebdeea7ec285ad7d4f9b4) you can see the changes done when adding IPVanish as provider.
+In general, it's all been done before so look around the commits and you should find what you're looking for.

+There is also a script called adjustConfigs.sh that could help you.
+After putting your .ovpn files in a folder, run that script with your folder name as parameter and it will try to do the changes descibed above.
+If you use it or not, reading it might give you some help in what you're looking to change in the .ovpn files.

+Once you've finished modifying configs, you build the container and run it with OPENVPN_PROVIDER set to the name of the folder of configs you just created (it will be lowercased to match the folder names).
+And that should be it!

+So, you've just added your own provider and you're feeling pretty good about it!
+Why don't you fork this repository, commit and push your changes and submit a pull request?
+Share your provider with the rest of us! :) Please submit your PR to the dev branch in that case.

+Ok, good.
+That's how you should do it.
+But if you don't want to build a new image you could also make it work by volume mounting your configs into `/etc/openvpn/your-provider` and then using it directly from there.
+You still need to modify your config files though.

 ## Building the container yourself
 To build this container, clone the repository and cd into it.